italiangrid/storm-deployment-tests/README.md

 # - upgrade packages with TARGET_RELEASE packages and re-run YAIM
 # - run testsuite

-# UPGRADE_FROM values: "stable", "nightly", "beta" or not defined (default) when
-# it's a clean deployment of TARGET_RELEASE
-UPGRADE_FROM=""

 # TARGET_RELEASE is the version to which storm-testsuite runs against.
 # Values: "nightly", "beta" and "stable".
 Cannot be empty.
 TARGET_RELEASE="stable"